metacpan/metacpan-cpan-extracted/distros/C/Class-Tiny-ConstrainedAccessor/README.md

 # AUTHORS

 Created by Christopher White, `<cxwembedded at gmail.com>`.
-Thanks to Toby Inkster for code contributions.
+Thanks to Toby Inkster (TOBYINK) and Ivan Butorin (FISHBONE) for code contributions.

 # BUGS